War-rooms and oxygen: India's IT companies scramble to handle COVID-19 surge

 New strains of the virus have since sent India’s case numbers soaring to global records and brought more infections among younger Indians.

-But all 15 of the large companies Reuters spoke to this week said that they now had vaccination schemes in place and several outlined COVID-19 “war-rooms” they had launched to support staff and secure oxygen and other supplies.
+All 15 of the large companies Reuters spoke to this week said that they now had vaccination schemes in place.
+Several outlined COVID-19 “war-rooms” they had launched to support staff and secure oxygen and other supplies.

-“The problem was that those outside India were anxious not to be seen to be jumping the queue,” says a senior manager who runs a workforce of more than 600 staff at a global bank in Bengaluru, asking not to be named.
+Initially, managers outside India had not wanted their companies’ Indian operations to be seen to be jumping the queue for vaccines, says a senior manager who runs a workforce of more than 600 staff at a global bank in Bengaluru, asking not to be identified.

 “The India CEO and others here said: we don’t care what it looks like, people are dying.”